HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 The NPC AI is very taxing on the server.
 NPCs strafe and thrust like or better than most FL players; so while this leads to beautifully orchestrated 4v4 fights, that means there's a 4v4 fight for every player on the server (unless they're grouped in one area).
 For this, I have included the option of lowering the amount of NPCs for larger servers.
 You can pick a low NPC count - 4 NPCs maximum instead of 8 NPCs.
 Or, if you're insane, you can raise the maximum NPC count in a given area to either 16 or 32, which will turn Sirius into a war zone.
 While it's neat to watch 32 capital ships / fighters blast the living crap out of each-other (great for LANs!), this is not recommended; your server will probably suffer a lag attack. ;P

 There is no admin ship, but there is an "ADMIN" faction which can be set on a player by dragging the rep slider for the "ADMIN" faction in Ioncross to anything above 0.9 - also, there is an "Admin Shield" and "Admin Infinite Power Supply" that can be given to players via Ioncross.
 The Admin Shield makes players invulnerable, and the Admin Infinite Power Supply grants stupid amounts of power.
 There's also a selection of "Admin / Dev Engines" in Light Fighter, Heavy Fighter, Very Heavy Fighter, and Freighter varients.
-These will make your engines look like Nomad engines, however make sure the right engine type is mounted on your ship (ex. do NOT put a HF engine on a LF, or you will run into issues).
+These will make your engines look like Nomad engines, however make sure the right engine type is mounted on your ship (e.g. do NOT put a HF engine on a LF, or you will run into issues).

 Finally, although it is a pain, it heavily recommended that you defrag your hard disk after activation of 88 Flak if you're running a server.
 If you don't know how to do this, click Start > Run and type in the following - "defrag C:" (or whatever your drive letter is) - this will really help FLServer parse all the different INI files, which can mean the difference between a smooth server and really choppy one!
 However, this will take a really long time, so make sure you're not in a hurry and have lunch ready. ;)